10 best network monitoring tools: Top picks and insights

 Jamf — best for Apple device management

 Jamf is one of the well-known remote network monitoring tools.
 It helps watch and manage Apple devices on the corporate network.
+A Redditor writes about Jamf, “Definitely the best on the market if you're managing Apple.”
 In addition to management features, the solution provides preventive functions to protect devices from hacking and viruses.
 The ability to generate reports allows users to quickly identify and resolve any issues that arise.
 Besides computers, Jamf allows you to control Apple TV, iPhone, and iPad.

 crozdesk.com